Share Price and Basic Stock Data

 Shareholding Pattern and Investor Confidence

-The shareholding structure of Alfred Herbert (India) Ltd indicates strong promoter confidence, with promoters holding 73.87% of the total shares.
-This substantial stake suggests a commitment to the company’s long-term vision and stability.
-However, foreign institutional investors (FIIs) are not present, and domestic institutional investors (DIIs) hold a mere 0.01% of the shares, which may signal a lack of interest or confidence from institutional investors.
-The public holds 26.11% of the shares, with a gradual decline in the number of shareholders from 2,078 in December 2022 to 1,891 by March 2025.
-This trend could reflect concerns about the company’s ability to sustain growth and profitability.
-Despite the strong promoter holding, the limited institutional participation may affect the stock’s liquidity and overall market perception.
-The company’s shareholding pattern reveals both strengths in promoter commitment and weaknesses in attracting broader investor interest.
+The shareholding pattern of Alfred Herbert (India) Ltd indicates strong promoter confidence, with promoters holding 73.87% of the shares.
+This substantial ownership suggests a significant alignment of interests between management and shareholders.
+However, foreign institutional investors (FIIs) have not shown interest, and domestic institutional investors (DIIs) represent a minuscule 0.01%.
+The public holds 26.11% of the shares, with a total of 2,116 shareholders reported as of September 2025.
+The decline in the number of shareholders from 2,078 in December 2022 to the current figure may signal waning investor interest or confidence.
+Despite the high promoter stake, the lack of institutional backing could impact the stock’s liquidity and overall market perception.
+This pattern underscores the need for the company to enhance its appeal to a broader investor base.

 Outlook, Risks, and Final Insight